 Never use names and birthdays.
 Don't use pet names, anniversary dates, or things common to you.

-This information is often posted publicly and can be seen by hackers on your social media pages.
+This information often posted publicly and easily seen by hackers on your social media pages.
 Things like "I want to wish my son John a very happy birthday today.
 I can't believe he's 10 years old already."
 A hacker then might try your password as John4202010 as your password.
 Are the hackers right?
 Or close?
 Maybe they browse your social media page a little more and see that you are on your 15th anniversary trip.
 They try a password like JohnMary(anniversary_date) and something similar.
 Maybe you're a huge fan of a particular sports team and that team won a national championship.
 A password like teamname(championship_date) is not secure either since this is something common to you.

 Never Use the Same Password Twice (Even if They are Strong Passwords)

 Keeping track of the many passwords you need is now officially a pain.
 I'll be the first to admit that I use the same password across several systems, but these systems are NOT crucial.
 They're not email accounts, social media accounts, banking or other financial accounts.
 These accounts might be to a place where I had to login to order something and when I paid, I used PayPal (login/password not seen nor stored by the actual shopping site).